Stuntmonkey4u/ACrebuild/README.md

 ### Code Structure
 This script has been refactored for better maintainability.
 The core logic is now located in the `lib/` directory, with each file responsible for a specific feature:
--   `core.sh`: Core functions, shared variables, and error handling.
+-   `core.sh`: Core functions and error handling.
 -   `config.sh`: Configuration management.
 -   `dependencies.sh`: Dependency checking.
 -   `update.sh`: Script and module updating.
 -   `server.sh`: Server process management.
 -   `backup.sh`: Backup and restore functionality.
 -   `logging.sh`: Log viewing.
+-   `variables.sh`: Core functions, shared variables, and error handling.
 -   `ui.sh`: All user interface elements (menus, messages).

 The main `ACrebuild.sh` script is now primarily an entry point that sources these libraries and runs the main application loop.

 ### Contributing
 If you have an improvement or idea, please make a pull request!

+## Contributors (So Far)
+Created by Stuntmonkey4u

 ---